jimshowalter/architecture-enforcer/README.md

 Layers consist of a unique name and depth, plus a description.

 Depth can be any integer (positive, negative, or zero) that has not already been used for another layer.
+The larger the depth, the higher the layer.

 ### Domains ###